 USES PERFORMANCE STANDARDS A. Principal uses: 1.
 Agriculture Green houses, flower and truck gardens, and nurseries for products grown on the site.
 2. Day care facility Subsection 19.39.080(D).
 3. Dwelling Maximum of one per lot, plus accessory dwellings under chapter 19.35.
 4. Park Subsection 19.39.080(B).
 No commercial use, except when under the supervision of the County department of parks and recreation.

-B. Accessory uses: 1.
-Dwelling, accessory Subsection 19.39.080(E).
+B. Accessory uses:

+1. Dwelling, accessory Subsection 19.39.080(E).

 2. Assembly area For use by resident community association members and their guests only.

 3. Home occupation Subsection 19.39.080(F).

-C. Administrative review permit: 1.
-Other uses Other uses that are determined by the director of
+C. Administrative review permit:

-planning to be substantially similar in character and use to one or more of the uses enumerated in this section and compatible with the purposes of the zoning district and that create no unusual impacts on neighboring property owners or users.
+1. Other uses Other uses that are determined by the director of planning to be substantially similar in character and use to one or more of the uses enumerated in this section and compatible with the purposes of the zoning district and that create no unusual impacts on neighboring property owners or users.

 D. Maui redevelopment agency use permit:

 1. Education, minor

 2. Education, major

 3. Education, specialized

 4. Group living facility

 E. Conditional permit:

 1. Bed and breakfast home Up to 2 bedrooms.
 The home must include bedrooms, 1 kitchen, and living areas used by owner-occupants.

-1. Bed and breakfast bedrooms, 1 kitchen, and living areas used by

-Bed and breakfast home 2.
-Bed and breakfast bedrooms, 1 kitchen, and living areas used by owner-occupants.
-3 to 4 bedrooms require a lot size of at least 7,000 sf.
+2. Bed and breakfast home, 3 to 6 bedrooms 3 to 4 bedrooms require a lot size of at least 7,000 sf.
 5 to 6 bedrooms require a lot size of at least 10,000 sf.
 More than 6 bedrooms is prohibited.
-The home must include bedrooms, 1 kitchen, and
+The home must include bedrooms, 1 kitchen, and living areas used by owner-occupants.

+3. Day care facility Uses that do not meet the criteria of a permitted use.

+4. Home occupation Uses that do not meet the criteria of an accessory use.

 TYPE OF STANDARD ZONING DISTRICT

 WRA R-1 residential (standard) WRA R-2 residential (standard)

 A. Minimum lot size 6,000 sf.
 7,500 feet.

 B. Minimum lot width 60 feet.
 65 feet.

-C. Minimum yard
+C. Minimum yard setbacks

-setbacks

 1. Front 15 feet.
 15 feet.

 2. Side and rear 1 story / 6 feet 2 story / 10 feet 1 story / 6 feet 2 story / 10 feet

 D. Maximum height 30 feet.
 30 feet.